DirkDev13/CyberArkHealthCheck/README.md

 4. Validating that there is an HCAccount onboarded for this Vault Server to push data to
 5. Setting up the scheduled task to pull and push data once a day at 5am.

-There is an setup script located in the Setup folder that can be run to perform all the above steps NB!
+There is an setup script located in the Setup folder that can be run to perform all the above steps.

+NB!
 When you do the setup make sure to create place the Component-HealthCheck folder in the C:\Scripts location, otherwise you need to update the scheduled task xml.
 The following parameter need to be updated in the scheduled task xml
 - Arguments
 - Working Directory